-To date, all of our sales contracts have been denominated in U.S. dollars, therefore our revenue is not subject to foreign currency risk.
+To date, all of our sales contracts have been denominated in U.S. dollars, except for our variable interest entity, JiHu, which sells in local currency in its designated area.
+Our revenue is not subject to a material foreign currency risk.
 Operating expenses within the United States are primarily denominated in U.S. dollars, while operating expenses incurred outside the United States are primarily denominated in each country's respective local currency.
 Our consolidated results of operations and cash flows are, therefore, subject to fluctuations due to changes in foreign currency exchange rates and may be adversely affected in the future due to changes in foreign exchange rates.

 Our reporting currency is the U.S. dollar, and the functional currency of our foreign subsidiaries is each country's respective local currency.
 Assets and liabilities of the foreign subsidiaries are translated into U.S. dollars at the exchange rates in effect at the reporting date, and income and expenses are translated at average exchange rates during the period, with the resulting translation adjustments directly recorded as a component of accumulated other comprehensive income (loss).
 Foreign currency transaction gains and losses are recorded in other income (expense), net in the consolidated statements of operations.
 The volatility of exchange rates depends on many factors that we cannot forecast with reliable accuracy.
 In the event our foreign currency denominated assets, liabilities, or expenses increase, our operating results may be more greatly affected by fluctuations in the exchange rates of the currencies in which we do business.
-We have not engaged in the hedging of foreign currency transactions to date, although we may choose to do so in the future.
-The volatility of exchange rates depends on many factors that we cannot forecast with reliable accuracy.
-In the event our foreign currency denominated assets, liabilities, sales or expenses increase, our operating results may be more greatly affected by fluctuations in the exchange rates of the currencies in which we do business
+Moreover, as of January 31, 2023, we have \$83.6 million of cash and cash equivalents denominated in currencies other than the U.S. dollar, predominantly Chinese yuan for our variable interest entity, JiHu.
+The value of these cash balances may materially change along with the weakness or strength of the U.S. dollar.
+As of January 31, 2023, a hypothetical 10% change in foreign currency exchange rates would have a material impact on our consolidated financial statements.